fidelis-eng/simple-movie-app/README.md

 pipenv shell
 ```

-Navigate to the movieApp directory:
+Create a movieApp directory for the project:
 ```bash
 mkdir movieApp
 cd movieApp
 ```
+Fetch the project into the directory movieApp

+## Runing the Server

-Run the Django development server on port 8080:
+Run the Django development server inside movieApp directory on port 8080:
 ```bash
 python manage.py runserver 8080
 ```
+The server will start and you can access your MovieApp by navigating to http://localhost:8080 in your web browser.